jechol/daybit-api-docs/source/includes/_pydaybit.md

 Pydaybit is an API wrapper for Daybit exchange written in Python.

+## **Disclaimer**
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

 ## **Installation**

   ```shell
       $ git clone https://github.com/daybit-exchange/pydaybit
       $ pip install -e pydaybit
   ```

 ## get_server_time()